So you have a Windows Mail .eml file? What is it, and how can you see what is in it?

-It is quite common to encounter .eml files as email attachments.
+It is common to see.eml files as email attachments.
 To understand them, let’s consider how a .eml file may come to exist.
 If you are a Windows Live Mail user, you may find that the process to save a e-mail message as a .eml file is quite simple.
 Knowing how this is done makes it easy to share messages with someone without having to forward the message.
 Sometimes the context of the email message is best preserved when the message is shared in its entirety as a separate file.
 EML files can simply be included in an email message as a file attachments, while a forwarded message is more susceptible to manipulation.

 To create a .eml file using Windows Live Mail, start by going to the program’s main menu.
 Second, single click on any email displayed in the message list (don’t open it, just highlight it).
 Third, click the the far left button in the tool ribbon, choose “Save as File,” and the select a location to save the file.
 Your message will be saved as a .eml file.